abdoulousseini2028-droid/interview-prep-ai/README.md

 # AI Interview Prep Platform

+Important: To avoid unexpected costs, the public demo does not have active API credits.
+As this is currently a student portfolio project, you’ll receive a friendly message about missing API credits after completing the app’s steps.

+I still encourage you to interact with the demo to understand its intended workflow and share your feedback.
+For a fully working experience, simply clone the repo and run it locally using your own OpenAI API key.

 **👉 [Try the Live Demo](https://interview-prep-ai-delta.vercel.app)** - Click and start practicing immediately!

 > Real-time coding interview practice with AI feedback on both your code AND communication skills